Jessica Van Valkenburgh

 - Most importantly, I have learned to respect and have grace for myself, just as I am, through every chapter of my journey.

 I have committed to this ongoing work within myself.
 I recognize that there is no quick fix to developing Body Confidence, but that I AM deserving and worthy of this growthful evolution, and am incredibly grateful for it.
+My goal is to set a safe container for you to also have your own somatic experience.

 - Bachelor of Fine Arts in Dance- Western Michigan University